If you’re new to smartphones or tablets, you might find some of the terms a bit confusing. Let’s take the term, App.

 Some apps, like the phone app, camera app, and texting app come pre-installed on your phone.
 Others you’ll have to get from the app store for your particular model of phone.

 To Open an app, just give it a single tap.
 Navigating most apps is pretty straightforward.
 You tap where you want to go.

 The controls for each app will vary.
 You’ll find most apps don’t come with instructions.
 You’ll have to learn by doing.
 Let’s use an email app as an example.

 Just tap the icon to open and you see the inbox.
 To navigate the inbox, you swipe up or down.
 To open an e-mail, just give it a single tap.
-For this app, I can find options to forward, reply and delete at the top of the screen.

 In apps where you type, you usually bring up the keyboard just starting a task that requires a keyboard… I’ll select the reply arrow for this message by just tapping on it and the keyboard will open allowing me to type.

 On most devices you’ll see the standard QWERTY keyboard from a typewriter.

 Now let’s use the YouTube App as an example.
 To open it, I tap on the YouTube icon.